 These two, along with their three boys, joined the Amarillo Habitat for Humanity family in 2018.
-Muawia has been employed by JBS for the last 5 years while Omel is a stay at home mother to the couple’s sons, ages 4, 11 and 15.
+Muawia has been employed by JBS for the last 5 years while Omel is a stay-at-home mother to the couple’s sons, ages 4, 11, and 15.

-Originally from Sudan, this couple fled the war torn country and made Egypt home until they were able to relocate to the United States in 2015.
+Originally from Sudan, this couple fled the war-torn country and made Egypt home until they were able to relocate to the United States in 2015.
 Omel says that although she misses her family in Sudan, her favorite part about Amarillo is “that it is safe and people here are very nice”.

 La Lu and Kay San moved to Amarillo in 2012 after spending 10 years in a refugee camp located in Thailand.
 Originally from Burma, the couple were forced from their homes as soldiers made claim on their land.
 The families that fled their villages found refuge in nearby forest regions, often with no food or necessities before making the refugee camp their home.

 Fortunately, Kay San’s sister (who is also in the Habitat for Humanity program) was able to make a new life in Amarillo where La Lu and Kay San followed and ultimately decided to settle with their family.
-The parents of six children have been living in a two-bedroom, one bath apartment in Amarillo.
+The parents of six children have been living in a two-bedroom, one-bath apartment in Amarillo.
 With their son in Utah attending college, the small apartment bedrooms are currently each occupied by three people.
-The family, has worked over 700 volunteer hours for Habitat.
+The family has worked over 700 volunteer hours for Habitat.

-Sayed Dahab and his wife Rashida came to the United States in seek of refuge after years of oppression from their government in Sudan.
-Rashida's earliest memories as a child consist of running from village to village, every 3 - 6 months, as the Janjaweed militia burned the homes they lived in, stole their livestock and tried to kill all the men in their homes.
+Sayed Dahab and his wife Rashida came to the United States to seek refuge after years of oppression from their government in Sudan.
+Rashida's earliest memories as a child consist of running from village to village, every 3 - 6 months, as the Janjaweed militia burned the homes they lived in, stole their livestock, and tried to kill all the men in their homes.
 The families of the pair arranged for them to be married in 2001, as was customary in their culture, and in 2007, Sayed and Rashida became a family.
-After continuous struggle, including losing their children, Rashida was approved to join her husband in the United States in 2011.
+After a continuous struggle, including losing their children, Rashida was approved to join her husband in the United States in 2011.
 Rashida says that she was very scared to leave her family behind, not knowing anything about America, but knew she wanted to be with her husband wherever life took them.

 The couple currently has 3 daughters with a new baby on the way.
-They claim "the most amazing and exciting things about Habitat are the team work, the way we are treated and that we learned to budget.
+They claim "the most amazing and exciting things about Habitat are the teamwork, the way we are treated, and that we learned to budget.
 Whatever we say would not be enough to thank you for all you guys have done with us!"

 Joseph and Sung Sung Hau are originally from Myanmar where they faced extreme religious persecution.
-The government soldiers would burn down their Christian churches, burn their crosses and force civilians to carry 100 pound military loads from village to village.
+The government soldiers would burn down their Christian churches, burn their crosses, and force civilians to carry 100-pound military loads from village to village.
 The couple (who had not met at the time) each fled to Malaysia, separately, hoping to find a better life, however, upon arriving they quickly recognized they were not going to find Malaysia to be the safe haven they desperately hoped for.
 Adults were forced to work 16 hours each day, 7 days a week, earning only $200 USD each month.
 The police officers regularly stopped civilians, forcing them to hand over their wages leaving nothing for families to support themselves.
-Joseph was robbed, beaten and stabbed, which resulted in hospitalization for a month where he prayed for survival.
+Joseph was robbed, beaten, and stabbed, which resulted in hospitalization for a month where he prayed for survival.
 The couple met in 2004 and were finally able to find refuge in Houston, TX, in 2007.
 After hearing that the JBS plant in Amarillo was hiring, the couple settled in the Texas Panhandle.

-Although the family were residents of Amarillo for 9 years, Sung Sung says she "never thought they would own their own home, but after many prayers, God opened a door to Habitat for Humanity".
+Although the family was residents of Amarillo for 9 years, Sung Sung says she "never thought they would own their own home, but after many prayers, God opened a door to Habitat for Humanity".
 The couple began working for their home in January of 2016 and are expected to move in towards the end of 2017.
 They have completed over 700 volunteer hours to date, and are excited to provide a brand new home for their 3 young children Moses, Robin, and Jennifer.